TomasHubelbauer/ef-array-column/README.md

 https://docs.microsoft.com/en-us/ef/core/modeling/value-conversions

 This is a nicer way to do the above extra property, however it requires using the fluent API which I dislike.

+- [ ] Prototype with the converter
+- [ ] See how SQLite/SQL Server JSON support could be used (maybe a stored procedure directly or in the converter)